 - Earn 3% cash back on drugstore purchases

 - Earn 1% cash back on all other eligible purchases

 True, that's a lot of rewards categories and details to keep up with, but it's also a LOT of opportunities to rack up rewards just living your everyday life.

-The rewards structure, in fact, means that this no-annual-fee card will compete with a few of Chase's popular premium cards that do charge annual fees, including Chase Sapphire Reserve®, which earns three points per $1 on dining and travel, plus up to 5X total points on air travel and 10X total points on hotels and car rentals when booked through Chase Ultimate Rewards® and one point on everything else, and Chase Sapphire Preferred® Card, which earns 5X total points on all travel purchased through the Chase Ultimate Rewards® portal; 3X points on dining, including eligible delivery services and takeout; 3X points on online grocery purchases (excluding Target, Walmart and wholesale clubs); 3X points on select streaming services; 2X points on travel purchases; and 1X point on all other purchases.
+The rewards structure, in fact, means that this no-annual-fee card will compete with a few of Chase's popular premium cards that do charge annual fees, including Chase Sapphire Reserve®, which earns three points per $1 on dining and travel, plus up to 5X total points on air travel and 10X total points on hotels and car rentals when booked through Chase Ultimate Rewards® and one point on everything else.
+And Chase Sapphire Preferred® Card, which earns 5X total points on all travel purchased through the Chase Ultimate Rewards® portal; 3X points on dining, including eligible delivery services and takeout; 3X points on online grocery purchases (excluding Target, Walmart and wholesale clubs); 3X points on select streaming services; 2X points on travel purchases; and 1X point on all other purchases.

 Both of these cards charge annual fees ($550 for the Reserve® card and $95 for the Preferred® version), but both also offer added value when you redeem points housed under these accounts for travel through the Ultimate Rewards® portal.
 Points are worth 50% more for Reserve® cardholders and 25% more for Preferred® cardholders.